FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

-## Question: Supporting Language Translations
+## Question: Translations

-Does the External API support company language translations?
+Can I use the External API to retrieve translated content?

 ### Answer

-Yes, language translations are supported in the External API to match the configured language translations in the requested dashboard.
-To view the supported language translation a parameter can be set on the API request to return content in the desired language.
-FareHarbor currently supports the following translations if those are "active" in the dashboard: Supported Languages
+Yes.
+You can retrieve content provided by the dashboard company in a language that is enabled in their dashboard.
+You do this by adding a query parameter to the API request:

-Example Request: Get /Companies/<comapny-shortname>/items/&language=es
+    GET /companies/<shortname>/items/?language=es

-To Note: Using languages in the request will only provide translations for content and will not provide proper formatting or localization.
+Doing this gives you company-provided translations.
+It does not translate field names etc., and it does not change currency formatting or provide other localization.

 # FH API Integration Best Practices